alnhnt/PICAXE/README.md

 This repository supports the recording of PICAXE related projects and information for showcasing and re-use.

-Hopefully, makers will find sufficient detail to understand or reproduce the work and then extend this to new projects.
+Hopefully, makers will find sufficient detail to understand or reproduce the work, or extend ideas to new projects.

 ## Description
 High-Level folders contain a ``README.md`` file, like this one, and these files describe the folder contents.
 For example, when browsing the GitHub Code, the Projects folder has a project listing in its [README.md](./Projects/README.md) file and beneath this each project is held in a sub-folder.